On Friday night, February 24, and Saturday night, February 25, the University of Maine will play hockey against Northeastern University of Boston.

 Arguably, the most significant sports building in Maine is the Androscoggin Bank Colisée in Lewiston.
 Not because it was home to the Maine Nordiques, a farm team of the Quebec Nordiques, from 1973 to 1977.
 Not because it hosted the Lewiston Maineiacs of the Quebec Major Junior Hockey League from 2003 to 2011, before they moved to Sherbrooke from whence they came.
 Not because it hosted the Portland Pirates in the 2013-14 season while the Cross Insurance Arena was being renovated.
 Not because it is now home to another junior team, the L/A Fighting Spirit. ("L/A" standing for Lewiston and neighboring Auburn.)

-No, it's because, after the Boston Garden balked at holding it due to both men's controversies, the rematch between Heavyweight Champion Muhammad Ali and former champion Sonny Liston as held at this arena, then known as the Central Maine Civic Center.
+No, it's because, after the Boston Garden balked at holding it due to both men's controversies, the rematch between Heavyweight Champion Muhammad Ali and former champion Sonny Liston as held at this arena, then known as the Central Maine Civic Center, on May 25, 1965.
 Built in 1958, it is the smallest building to host a Heavyweight Title fight: 3,677 seats.
 Ali famously knocked Liston out in the 1st round.
 190 Birch Street in Lewiston, about 36 miles north of Portland, and 116 miles southwest of Orono.

 The highest-ranking soccer team in Maine is the Portland Phoenix, who play in the Premier Development League, the 4th division of American soccer.
 They play at the 5,200-seat Memorial Stadium, at Ludlow & Leland Streets in Portland, 4 blocks from at Deering High School, who use it as their stadium.